Parent Information Links:

 • The right to immediate enrollment in school, even if lacking paperwork normally required for enrollment. (i.e., immunizations, proof of residency)

 • The right to attend school in his/her school of origin (if this is requested by the parent and is feasible) or in the school in the attendance area where the family or youth is currently residing.
+The school of origin is the school where the student started that school year.

 • The right to receive transportation to his/her school of origin.

-• The right to services comparable to those received by housed schoolmates, including transportation and supplemental educational services
+• The right to services comparable to those received by housed schoolmates, including transportation and supplemental educational services.

 • The right to attend school along with children not experiencing homelessness.